Assistant Surgeon George Frederick Duffey MB

 Malta 25 Mar 1871 Resigned.

-In his publication of Feb 1872, On the origin of Rheumatic Orchitis, Duffey remarked on the frequency of the occurrence of rheumatic affections as a sequelae of the fevers seen in Malta, which had been repeatedly noticed by the medical officers of the army and navy who had served on that station.
-Duffey observed that in Malta there were two main forms of fever: First ephemeral fever or febricula which is common during the summer and is attributable to climate; its usual duration is three days but occasionally the pyrexia is prolonged to a week 9ephemera protracta), and succeeded by considerable debility.
-Secondly a fever or fevers also of the continued type, described by different observers under a number of names gastric remittent, bilious fever, Maltese fever, common continued fever, long fever, gastric fever, typhoid fever.
+Duffey observed that in Malta there were two main forms of fevers, ephemeral fever and continued fever.
+Ephemeral fever, or febricula, was common during the summer and was attributable to climate; its usual duration was three days but occasionally the pyrexia was prolonged to a week (ephemera protracta), and succeeded by considerable debility.
+Fevers of the continued type, were described by different observers under a number of names such as: gastric remittent, bilious fever, Maltese fever, common continued fever, long fever, gastric fever, typhoid fever.
 Duffey after five years in Malta believed them all to be varieties of enteric fever.